8 Things You Should Know About the Rasmussen University RN to BSN Online Program

 A major focus of any RN to BSN online program is to build upon the practical knowledge and experience you’ve already acquired on the job as a nurse.
 Your wisdom and skill set are completely unique to your specific work environment and level of experience, which means no other student will have the exact same knowledge.

-That’s why the Rasmussen College RN to BSN online program doesn’t require students to spend time sitting through courses teaching material they’ve already mastered.
-This competency-based education (CBE) structure allows students to work at their own pace.
-This means you can quickly complete courses you already have a strong handle on and take your time with trickier subjects.
+That’s why the Rasmussen University RN to BSN online program doesn’t require students to spend time sitting through courses teaching material they’ve already mastered.
+That’s where Empowered Learning™ courses at Rasmussen University come in.
+This competency-based education (CBE) structure allows students to take control of the pace of their work.
+This means you can quickly complete course modules you already have a strong handle on and take your time with trickier subjects.

 Just as a nurse’s knowledge and experience will differ from another’s, so too will their lifestyle needs and financial means.
-To cater to these differences, the program has an added element of flexibility with two different pricing models to choose from.
+To cater to these differences, the program has an added element of flexibility in pricing.

 3. The program can be completed in as few as 12 to 18 months3

-As mentioned above, this RN to BSN online program is offered in a CBE format.
-This cutting-edge approach prioritizes learning over deadlines, allowing students to complete the program in as few as 12 to 18 months.3
+As mentioned above, this RN to BSN online program is offered in our Empowered Learning™ CBE format.
+This innovative approach prioritizes learning over deadlines, allowing students to complete the program in as few as 12 to 18 months.3

-This format benefits experienced nurses advancing their education, because you can quickly earn credit for the knowledge and skills you already possess.
+This format benefits experienced nurses advancing their education because they’re not tied to a rigid course timeline.
+If your already-established knowledge and skills have you feeling confident about the course material, you can work ahead and take care of those assignments as soon as possible.
 For the areas you may not be as familiar with, you can take your time digesting the learning materials as much as you need to in order to confidently demonstrate the competency.

 4. The program is CCNE-accredited